newAM/LoadCellOccupany/README.md

 Other bed occupancy sensors that I have used in my home automation setup trigger false negatives when rolling around at night.
 I use bed occupancy to turn on my lights if I get up at night, and I wanted a faster, more accurate solution.

 #### Why PoE?
-Wireless home automation devices often make sense only when they are battery powered, if a power cable needs to be run it can carry data too.
+Wireless home automation devices often make sense only when they are battery powered, if a power cable needs to be run to the device it can carry data too.
 Designing a low power wireless device is far more complicated than designing a wired device and running an Ethernet cable.

 ## Overview
 Load cells → HX711 (ADC) → ATMega328P (MCU) → W5100 (Ethernet) → MQTT Broker → Home Assistant